 Paying off debt is not glamorous.
 Let’s get that out of the way right now.

 We had to say no to things we really wanted to do because we didn’t have our finances in order yet.
-We didn’t take a vacation for years because those can be expensive and we couldn’t justify spending the money.
+We didn’t take a vacation for years because those are expensive and we couldn’t justify spending the money.
 During this time, we went to Kings Island, a two-hour drive for us, one weekend and spent a week in Gatlinburg, Tennessee.
 Both vacations paid for by my generous parents.

-Right after we paid off my car (a year and a half early, by the way), I wrecked it.
+Right after we paid off my car in 2011 (a year and a half early, by the way), I wrecked it.
 Like totaled it. *SOB* My nice, new-ish car we were going to drive until it died was demolished.
 And because we were on a mission to be debt-free it made no sense to buy another car and add more money to the debt pile.
 So we took the cash value of our car, found an older car that fit our budget, and bought it.
 It was an older, used SUV.
 It hurt that we had worked so hard to get rid of our car payment and then had to downgrade to an older vehicle because I was looking back at my children instead of paying attention to the road and had rammed right into another car.

 It was a blow to my pride and an exercise in humility.

 Since the week we got married, we have tithed.
-For us, tithing means giving ten percent of our income back to God to use as he desires.
-We believe everything we have is his anyway and he’s giving us his resources, but we have to use them wisely.
+For us, tithing means giving ten percent of our income back to God to use as He desires.
+We believe everything we have is His anyway and He’s giving us His resources, but we have to use them wisely.
 So we tithe as a form of obedience and worship.

 But I can also tell you tithing when you have very little changes your world.
-I can vividly recall times where it physical hurt to put that check in the tithe plate as it passed.
+I can vividly recall times where it physically hurt to put that check in the tithe plate as it passed.
 There were times I would figure out what our ten percent was for that week and immediately know other ways we could use that money and where we absolutely needed that money.
 But we did it anyway, especially when it hurt.

 I can share with you right now, with tears in my eyes as I type this, that God has NEVER ONCE let us starve or left us.
 He has taken care of our needs every single time without fail.
 When we were worried about back-to-school shopping for Ellie to start kindergarten, my parents randomly called and said they’d like to send us $100 for school supplies and clothes.
 They said they remembered how hard back-to-school time could be and their parents had occasionally helped them get new shoes or clothes for everyone.
 When I didn’t have enough money for groceries one week and didn’t know where the money was coming from (remember, we were trying so hard to not use credit cards), our mortgage company randomly reviewed our escrow account and sent us a check for $200.